Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

-and $\Delta E_{m}$ is the range of missing energy for the specific state being analyzed to account for the natural width of the final state along with the experimental energy resolution.
+where $E_{r}$ and $\vec{p}_{r}$ are the energy and momentum of the recoiling system.
+The integral is performed over $\Delta E_{m}$ which is the range of missing energy for the specific state being analyzed to account for the natural width of the final state along with the experimental energy resolution.
 In this analysis, a range of integration of 0 to 20 MeV was used to select events from the p$_{3/2}$-shell.

 At sufficiently low values of the missing energy, the spectral function is centered around specific values of $E_{m}$ and it can be assumed to factorize into two functions,

 where $f_{\alpha} \left( E_{m}^{\alpha} \right)$ is the missing energy distribution for state $\alpha$ and is sharply peaked about $E_{m}^{\alpha}$ and $n_{\alpha} \left( \vec{p}_{m} \right)$ is the missing momentum distribution for state $\alpha$.
 The above considerations allow the cross section to be written as,